-Welcome to the Upper School at Friends Seminary.
+Welcome to the Friends Seminary Upper School.

 Our learning philosophy, as captured in our handbook: “When students at Friends participate in contests and tests, we urge them to consider their competitors as those who can inspire them to play a game, perform a solo, or solve a problem at a new level.
 In this way both competitive and collaborative learning lead to individual achievement and community enrichment.”
-We expect students to put their learning into action, whether that be through wilderness programs; opportunities to study abroad; community service projects; social justice initiatives; artistic, academic, and athletic performances; student publications; Peace Week; Day of Concern; or school-focused committee and governance work.
+We expect students to put their learning into action, whether that be through outdoor programs; opportunities to study abroad; community service projects; social justice initiatives; artistic, academic, and athletic performances; student publications; Peace Week; Day of Concern; or school-focused committee and governance work.

 Head of Upper School